- Eliminates the upfront cost of buying equipment by leasing and lets you enjoy the benefits of having manageable payments over time instead

 REQUEST A LEASE ESTIMATE

 Originally called nuclear magnetic resonance imaging, MRI scans work by exposing atomic nuclei to strong magnetic fields.
-These nuclei then absorb this energy and emit radio frequency (RF) energy which can be picked up by a receiver.
+These nuclei then absorb this energy and emit radiofrequency (RF) energy which can be picked up by a receiver.
 Hydrogen atoms are specifically targeted due to their abundance in the human body.
-Contrast in the resulting image is due to the differing rates at which the tissues’ nuclei are excited, return to their equilibrium state, and release their energy.
+The contrast in the resulting image is due to the differing rates at which the tissues’ nuclei are excited, return to their equilibrium state, and release their energy.
 This process of returning from an excited state to equilibrium is referred to as the relaxation process.
-Additionally, more pronounced contrast can be achieved by using “contrast agents” which possess specific electromagnetic properties that allow for more detailed MRI images.
+Additionally, a more pronounced contrast can be achieved by using “contrast agents” which possess specific electromagnetic properties that allow for more detailed MRI images.
 Gadolinium-based contrast agents are the most common contrast agents used.

 MRI System Techniques, Methods, & Costs